ivan-brko/Gamayun/readme.md

 Results of the jobs are reported to Gamayun over GRPC.
 Gamayun is listening on localhost, port 16656.
 Proto file used for reporting result can be found under _resources_ in the project.
 The sample project has example scripts which report results to the server.
 There is also an option to return error from the job if something goes wrong.

 If you plan to use Python scripts for gamayun-jobs, there is a ```pip``` package that simplifies writing the script logic.
 Checkout the [GamayunPython package repo](https://github.com/ivan-brko/GamayunPyUtils) or examples in [Gamayun sample configuration repository](https://github.com/ivan-brko/GamayunConfigurationSample).
+There is also a [prebuilt Docker image containing Gamayun and Gamayun python utils](https://hub.docker.com/repository/docker/ibrko/gamayun_py_utils).

 <a name="license"></a>
 ## License